 But if wheat remains the likeliest culprit, your doctor is likely to suggest you try an elimination diet – i.e. avoiding all foods containing wheat for a period of time to observe the results and see whether you feel better.
 This can be challenging if you like your sandwiches and your cereal, but it’s certainly doable with a little determination.

 Wheat isn’t always easy to spot on ingredient labels – sometimes it’s disguised by such terms as ‘bran’ or ‘starch’.
 And remember too that spelt, bulgar, couscous and farro are all made from varieties of wheat.

 You may find some inspiration in a visit to your local health food store.
 There you will find a range of products made specifically for the wheat intolerant from alternative grains and other foods – for example, breads and pasta made from corn, rice or chickpea flour, or cakes and biscuits made with oats and millet.

 If your symptoms routinely include a runny nose or sneezing, your doctor might recommend taking an over-the-counter antihistamine pill in the mornings.

 Finding out for sure

-Your GP may also refer you to a nutritionist or consultant if he believes your symptoms are significant and warrant further investigation.
+Your Doctor may also refer you to a nutritionist or consultant if he believes your symptoms are significant and warrant further investigation.
 But waiting lists can be long.
 Why hang on for months?
-We provide sensitivity tests that can flag up a sensitivity to wheat.

 If you do have a wheat intolerance, it is unlikely to be lifelong.
 Look after your health and watch what you eat for a while, and once your body has had a chance to reset and rebalance you may find that you can start enjoying all that tasty bread and breakfast cereal once again.